 UNIT B OVERVIEW

 In Unit B of QC Design School’s Home Staging course, you learn how to strip away sentiment in the home by depersonalizing.
-Discover how home staging eliminates personal tastes in the home and how stagers can add the right touch to make potential buyers feel comfortable.
-Explore the reason for floorplans and master the art of creating the perfect floorplan for your client’s home interior.
-Find out what is involved in a moving sale and how to help clients rid their home of unnecessary items.
-In the second business unit of the course, learn how to market your home staging business.
+Discover how home staging eliminates personal tastes in the home and how stagers can add the right touches to make potential buyers feel comfortable.
+Learn how you can help your clients declutter as they prepare to show their homes to prospective buyers.

 Potential homebuyers should not be reminded of connections between the current owner and the home.
 Learn how to eliminate personal tastes by taking away items such as souvenirs and photographs and by toning down colors, patterns, accessories and artwork.
 This section will teach you how to declutter every room in the house, after which you’ll receive specialized tips on staging each room to show off its best features and to entice buyers.
 Find out how to deal with pets while the home is being viewed, and how to help your clients maintain their staged home during the showing period.